project-gemmi/gemmi/docs/cif-parser.rst

 Not all the dark spots are group depositions.
-For example, at |Vs|\ ≈66.5%, |dmin| 2.5-3A we can see the 20S proteasome studied by Huber *et al* -- a systematic research of the same important protein, with dozens PDB submissions.
+For example, at |Vs|\ ≈66.5%, |dmin| 2.5-3A we can see the 20S proteasome studied by Huber *et al* -- a systematic research of the same protein, with dozens PDB submissions.

 Weights